 Concerts, both community and professional are regularly held in the church, with the Rotary Club holding a concert by the Skegness Silver Band at 7.30pm 9th Dec 2017.

-The organ built by Rushworth and Draper is recognised as one of the best in the country but it is in need of extensive repairs.
+The organ built by Rushworth and Draper is recognised as one of the best in the country and has recently had extensive repairs.
 A recent grant of £1,500 has been received towards the repairs of an estimated £14,000.